mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 the value at a zero-based index.
 To get the second element, `rgb[1]`.
 To set the second element, `rgb[1] = 75`.
+Attempting to get or set an element at an index beyond the end triggers a panic.

 To get the length of an array, `len(myArr)`.
 For arrays, the capacity is the same as the length,